 Equipment and Facilities - One of the most important tasks of public-access television is the maintenance and loaning of video equipment for community use.
-We also provide certified producers access to video editing workstations in LIAA's computer lab, available Monday through Friday from 9 a.m. to 7 p.m. as well as any time upon request.
+We also provide certified producers access to video editing workstations in LIAA's computer lab, available Monday through Friday from 9 a.m. to 5 p.m. as well as any time upon request.

 Additionally, we provide access to a remote-controlled video and audio studio and controlroom facility within LIAA's building.
 Among other things, the studio offers access to three remote-controlled High Definition (HD) cameras, a green screen for composited backgrounds, production lighting, a high-quality teleprompter, an array of microphones, audio mixers, and an HD camera switcher.
 Programming - Another key role of Traverse Area Community Media is the transcoding, scheduling, and cablecasting of video content for both CommunityTV and GovernmentTV.
-In the past year, CommunityTV scheduled and cablecast 4,490 hours of programming (see Figure 2: CommunityTV Programming Hours July 2019 to June 2020).
-Over 2,658 hours of programming were also provided on GovernmentTV (see Figure 3: GovernmentTV Programming Hours July 2019 to June 2020).
+In the past year, CommunityTV scheduled and cablecast 4,550 hours of programming (see Figure 2: CommunityTV Programming Hours).
+Over 1,913 hours of programming were also provided on GovernmentTV (see Figure 3: GovernmentTV Programming Hours).